 As far as marketing goes, I participate in the Downtown Los Angeles ArtWalk every month, exhibiting in the Spring Arts Tower (which is the same building that houses my art studio.)
 I also have work in a number of other art shows at prominent galleries across the country, and have a regular presence on Facebook, Twitter, and Instagram.

 Where do you see yourself and your art in the future?
 What are your professional goals?

 As an artist, the foremost important thing is that I continue to make art.
 No matter what.

-Beyond that, I envision a future where the sales of my original art work continues to grow, as it has steadily been doing over the last 5 years.
+Beyond that, I envision a future where the sales of my original artwork continue to grow, as it has steadily been doing over the last 5 years.
 I see more solo shows, as well as bigger group shows in galleries both new and old to me.
 Right now my income is 60% art and 40% freelance work.
 This has increased dramatically over the last year, and am looking forward to earning a living solely on my art sales.
 I am also currently working on licensing deals, which is just a thrill!

 What advice can you give to other artists just starting out in their careers?

 Remember that art is a great contribution to the world.
 We need art, we need to be reminded of the beauty and wonder in the world.
 As an artist, consider that you are being of service to the world.
 What a great honor!
 Contribute to the best of your ability.
 Always do your best.